Learn How This Vancouver Entrepreneur launched and scaled to over 7K subscribers in just 4 months

 Customer discovery is key!
 As a startup, you hear that all the time.
 A thorough and fulsome process to understand and validate your market can confirm your vision and allow for improvements.

 With the support of entrepreneurs in his Leader’s Roundtable group and Spring, he further validated the market’s desire for cross cultural connections.
-He then perfected and fine tuned Secret Informant’s pitch and learned how to better position the brand.
+He then perfected and fine tuned Tattle’s pitch and learned how to better position the brand.
 They used the new information and positioning to run a very successful crowdfunding campaign.

 Being an entrepreneur is busy enough without the added time and pressure of finding community, mentors and resources.
 Andy is one of our Roundtable members who makes full use of all of the resources offered through the program.
 He’s not shy to approach the team or our expert advisors with asks for immediate actionable advice and solutions to his business challenges.